Italy's premier to address senators amid leadership challenge | DW | 14.08.2019

-Italy's League party, lead by Interior Minister Matteo Salvini, had called on the Senate to discuss a no confidence vote.
+Italy's League party, led by Interior Minister Matteo Salvini, had called on the Senate to discuss a no-confidence vote.
 Salvini is keen on forcing new elections, where his party could capitalize on soaring popularity.

 Interior Minister Matteo Salvini, who leads the League party, pulled the plug on Italy's ruling coalition last week, seeking to capitalize on his surging popularity by triggering fresh elections that could see him become prime minister.
 But the 5-Star and center-left parties in parliament are trying to find ways of avoiding an election four years ahead of schedule, instead forming an alternative majority.